willroberts/raven-shield-2020/README.md

 ## Obtaining the Game

 The game is frequently on sale for [under $5 on Steam](https://isthereanydeal.com/game/tomclancysrainbowsixiiigoldedition/history/).
 This edition contains the Athena Sword expansion but not Iron Wrath.
-Iron Wrath is out of scope for this guide, but it adds 8 maps, 5 game modes, and 6 new firearms.
+Iron Wrath is out of scope for this guide, but it adds 8 maps, 5 game modes, and 6 firearms.

 ## Playing the Game